Israel launches ‘extensive’ strikes on Gaza, shattering ceasefire

-Israel launches ‘extensive’ assault on Gaza, shattering ceasefire
+Israel launches deadly strikes on Gaza, shattering ceasefire

-Hamas says Israeli offensive marks end to ceasefire that took effect on January 19.
+Israeli assault kills at least 232 Palestinians across enclave, Gaza’s Ministry of Health says.

 Israel has launched a major assault on Gaza, shattering the fragile two-month-old ceasefire between its forces and Hamas.

-Israeli air strikes across the territory early on Tuesday killed more than 200 Palestinians, Gaza’s Government Media Office said.
+Israeli air strikes across the territory early on Tuesday killed at least 232 Palestinians, many of them children, Gaza’s Ministry of Health said.

 Recommended Storieslist of 4 items